 Does my organization have the tools to monitor for, and control, shadow IT?

 By defining the assets that are expected and allowed on the network, organizations can use existing products or procure new ones to monitor for unauthorized assets.
-Technical controls can be implemented on various levels to control what hardware is added to the network, such as configuring sticky MAC or rogue device detection.
+Technical controls can be implemented on various levels to control what hardware is added to the network, such as configuring sticky MAC

 Software, web apps and dataflow can be monitored and controlled using vulnerability managers, behavioral analytics of file access, Governance Risk Compliance (GRC) Tools, network port and protocol analysis, or content-filtering software using proxy servers.

 How can my organization address the growing need for new applications?